wafflespeanut/biographer/README.md

 ## Biographer (v0.6.2)

 A command-line utility to remember everyday memories.
-This is an on-going project of mine, and so it's unstable.
-I play with it during my free time (or whenever I get a new idea)...
+This *was* a project of mine.
+I played with it during my free time (or whenever I got a new idea)...

 ### How it works?